Book Review: The Toll by Neal Shusterman

 ⭐️⭐️⭐️⭐️⭐️

 This book is set in a futuristic boarding school where the students train to become enforcers.
-Aurora was taken there at a young age, told she was an orphan.
-She has questions about that night but not allowed to ask.
+Aurora was taken there at a young age and told she was an orphan.
+She has questions about that night but is not allowed to ask.

 She gets coupled with Pax, giving them certain privileges like going out on patrol and competing in the tournament.
 Things get heated until they discover something that drives Pax to attempt getting uncoupled.
 Meanwhile, the cocky juvie Aurora has been allocated seems to know her better than herself.